ISTD50001-2023/2023-Lesson-5-Android--ExampleApp/Readme.md

-# Readme
+# 2023-Lesson-5-Android--ExampleApp

-To be able to build this app to see it on your phone, you need to get your own google-services.json file and add it to the project.
+### Get your own google-services.json file

-You can follow the instructions in the lesson material to create your own firebase instance at console.firebase.google.com, so that you can see for yourself how the database is updated.
+Follow the instructions in the lesson material to create your own firebase instance at console.firebase.google.com, and add the google-services.json file to your project so that you can see for yourself how the database is updated.

-Norman, 2023
+### You will not be able to build this project without a google-services.json file